wp-plugins/wordpress-tooltips/readme.txt

 you do not need to do anything, tooltips plugin will detected next-gen description and show it as a tooltips when hovering your next-gen images.

 More amazing features?
 Do you want to customize a beautiful style for your tooltips?
 Get <a href='http://tooltips.org' target='blank'>Wordpress Tooltips Pro</a>  now.

+== How To Use ==
+Everything is super easy, we are focus on a user friendly system and we are focus on user experience, If you want to add/edit/delete tooltips, please log in admin panel, Under "Tooltips" Menu, You can editor/delete all existed tooltips in "All Tooltips" Sub Menu, also you can add new tooltip in "Add New" sub menu. we will use the title of the post as the keyword of your tooltips, and use the content of the post as the content of your tooltips, for example: If you use "wordpress" as post title, and use "we love wordpress" as the post content, when users view your post, they will find the word "wordpress" with a dotted line under it, and when user move over the word "wordpress", the tooltip box will popup and show the tooltip content "we love wordpress".

 <h4>Features of Wordpress Tooltips Pro:</h4>